stephbaker23/bilstm-cloudfill/NCFiles/readme.md

 # File overview
 This folder contains the NetCDF files that are used for all training and testing.
-They were built by taking cloud-free images and augmenting them with a bunch of cloud masks.
+They were built by taking cloud-free images and augmenting them with real cloud masks.

 These were the files that were processed by the nearest neighbour code to generate the bulk CSV files.